parse-community/parse-server-push-adapter/README.md

 Apple Push Notification Service requires a p8 encoded private key that can be generated and downloaded in Apple Developer Member Center under Certificates, Identifiers & Profiles.

-Google Firebase Cloud Messaging requires Firebase Service Account json encoded private key that can be downloaded in Firebase Console under your project Settings, and Cloud Messaging tab.
+Google Firebase Cloud Messaging requires a Firebase Service Account JSON encoded private key that can be downloaded in the Firebase Console under your project's Settings > Cloud Messaging tab.

 Here is an example configuration for both methods: